tongueroo/balancer/README.md

 Balancer also will destroy the security group if:

 * The security group is tagged with the `balancer=my-elb` tag.
 Balancer automatically adds this tag to the security group when creating the ELB.
-* There are no dependencies on the security group.
+* There are no resources dependent on the security group.
 If there are dependencies the ELB is deleted but the security group is left behind for you to clean up.

 ## Installation